 Check if there is a Software update.
-If there is, update the software because it can solve many bugs and also Wi-Fi issues of your device.
+If there is, update the software because it can solve many bugs and Wi-Fi issues of your device.
 You can check it by tapping on Settings > Software Update > Download updates manually.

 Try In Safe Mode

-If you cannot find a Wi-Fi network on Samsung Galaxy S10, maybe that’s because some of the third-party apps are causing the issues.
+If you cannot find a Wi-Fi network on Samsung Galaxy S10, maybe that’s because some third-party apps are causing the issues.
 Turn off your phone.
 Next, press and hold the Power and Volume down button until you see the Samsung logo on the screen.
 Release only the Power button and keep holding the Volume button until the phone restarts.
 If the Wi-Fi network appears in Safe mode, it means one of the apps is causing the issue.
-What you can do is uninstall the apps one by one, or perform a factory data reset.
+What you can do is uninstall the apps one by one or perform a factory data reset.

 Clear Cache Partition